 Norman Rockwell’s iconic Thanksgiving dinner painting is a picture of joy and connection.
 But for most deaf people, dinner hurts.
 There’s even a name for it: Dinner Table Syndrome, a phenomenon in which deaf people are cut out of conversations while surrounded by hearing people they can’t understand during meals.

 In pop culture, a key example of Dinner Table Syndrome is “Tribes” by playwright Nina Raine.
-The play opens with a chaotic dinner scene: many squabbling family members talking over each other at 100 words per minute (or so it feels) as the lead character, Billy, eats in silence.
+Opening the play with a chaotic dinner scene.
+Squabbling family members talking over each other.
+At 100 words per minute (or so it feels) ,the lead character, Billy, eats in silence.

 Billy’s isolation hits deaf and hard of hearing audiences in the gut.
 We know it all too well.
-In this Drama Desk Award-winning play, hearing audiences see quickly a deaf person (even one with some speech and speechreading ability) gets drowned in a tsunami of words he’ll never catch.
+Drama Desk Award-winning play showcases how hearing audiences see a deaf person quickly (even one with some speech and speechreading ability) gets drowned in a tsunami of words he’ll never catch.

 On some level, deaf and hard of hearing individuals do expect microaggressions routinely: missing the watercooler gossip at work, or being snubbed as consumers at stores and other places of business.
 But while dining with loved ones, the pain hits harder.